 The machine capacity increased with higher loading weight, ranging from 5 kg to 15 kg.
 The maximum machine capacity of 172.42 kg/hr was achieved at a loading weight of 15 kg.
 This trend indicates that larger loading weights enhance the output of the machine.
-Similarly, El-Ghobashy et al. (2020) reported that higher washer productivity is usually associated with high batch load and low retention time, which improve the efficiency of washing operation with minimize damage.
+Similarly, El-Ghobashy et al. (2020) reported that higher washer productivity is usually associated with high batch load and low retention time, which improve the efficiency of washing operation with minimize damage. insert data results for this parameter either in a table or a figure.

-Figure 2.
-Washing efficiency as affected by loading weight and drum speed

 Washing efficiency (%)

 Figure 2 revealed that an increase in loading weight corresponded to higher washing efficiency.
 The highest mechanical washing efficiency (93.33%) was attained at a drum speed of 16 rpm with a 15 kg loading weight.
 While, higher drum speed of 28 rpm also yielded comparatively high washing efficiency, it resulted in damage to the ginger rhizomes due to increase of impact, friction, and tumbling during washing operation.
 This observation aligns with the findings of Moos et al. (2002), who reported that faster speed was not recommended to avoid produce damage, and that bristles with soft medium to medium hardness is effective cleaning without bruises.
-Similarly, Arora et al. (2007) stated that both washing time and speed have significant effects on the mechanical washing efficiency of root vegetables such as turmeric.
+Similarly, Arora et al. (2007) stated that both washing time and speed have significant effects on the mechanical washing efficiency of root vegetables such as turmeric. insert results for this parameter either in a table or a figure.

-Figure 3.
-Machine efficiency as affected by loading weight and drum speed

 Machine efficiency (%)

 Figure 3 shows that the highest machine efficiency (94.28%) was attained at an operating drum speed of 16 rpm and a loading weight of 15 kg, indicating that speed and loading weight affect the machine’s efficiency.
-Although speed (28 rpm) yielded comparably high efficiency, it resulted in higher percentage of damage rhizomes.
+Although speed of 28 rpm yielded comparably high efficiency, it resulted in higher percentage of damage rhizomes.
 Similarly, Ugwu and Ozioko (2015) reported that the drum speed can significantly influence the machine’s performance.

+Figure 3.
+Machine efficiency as affected by loading weight and drum speed

 Mechanical damage (%)

-The results revealed that the highest percentage of mechanically damage rhizomes (2.76%) occurred at drum speed of 28 rpm, while the lowest mechanical damage (1.50%) was achieved at 16 rpm.
+The results (Table X/Figure X) revealed that the highest percentage of mechanically damage rhizomes (2.76%) occurred at drum speed of 28 rpm, while the lowest mechanical damage (1.50%) was achieved at 16 rpm.
 This indicates that damage can be reduced by reducing the drum operating speed as well as the loading weight.
 This observation is similar to Kumar and Azad (2020), who reported that bruising percentage for root crops could be minimized by reducing the washer rotational speed and feed rate.
+Present the results in the form of table or figure.

 Cost Analysis

 The cost of fabricating the machine was ₱43,630.
 Based on the basic assumptions considered, the washer had a break-even weight of 64,815.43 kg of ginger rhizomes enough to return the investment in one year.
 The washer is profitable when the quantity of ginger rhizomes exceeds the break-even weight at a custom rate of ₱0.77/kg, otherwise, the machine is expensive to use.
+Present results for each loading weight against all the cost analysis carried out.

 4. Conclusion

 A rotary washer was developed and tested for cleaning ginger rhizomes.
 The ginger washer can be operated effectively under the optimum operating conditions established during testing which is 16 rpm drum speed, and 15 kg loading weight at a fixed retention time of 4-minute.
 Under these conditions, the washer achieved the maximum washing efficiency of 93.33%, maximum machine efficiency of 94.28%, and lowest mechanically damage rhizomes of 1.5%.
 The capacity of the machine was 172.42 kg/hr.
-The developed washer is suitable and can be recommended for small-to-medium scale operations.
+The developed washer is suitable and can be recommended for small-to-medium scale operations. .